bennyLCK/tp/docs/UserGuide.md

   * This does not apply to [filters](#326-filtering-articles--filter--a).

 Examples:
-*  `edit 1 h/iPhone Review` Edits the headline of the 1st article to be `iPhone Review`.
+*  `edit -a 1 h/iPhone Review` Edits the headline of the 1st article to be `iPhone Review`.
-*  `edit 2 h/iPhone Review i/` Edits the headline of the 2nd article to be `iPhone Review` and clears all existing interviewees.
+*  `edit -a 2 h/iPhone Review i/` Edits the headline of the 2nd article to be `iPhone Review` and clears all existing interviewees.

 ### [3.2.5.
 Searching for an Article by Headline : `find -a`](#32-managing-articles)